r-sreesaran/BuildMyOwnX/README.md

 The WC tool is written in Java.
 To execute the command, you need to clone the repository and run it in Intellj

 #### Todo
-A shell script to execute it as command line utility Code refractoring to improve readability and modifibility for future use Add my learning as part of this project. use git actions to publish a artifact
+- A shell script to execute it as command line utility
+- Code refractoring to improve readability and modifibility for future use
+- Add my learning as part of this project.
+- use git actions to publish a artifact
+- see how to read a file from memory https://www.baeldung.com/java-read-lines-large-file

 #### tips/links
     // TODO is to see how get the file size with out loading into the memory